Uncrystallised Funds Pension Lump Sum (UFPLS)

-This is a new option introduced in April 2015 following the implementation of Pension Freedom.
+This option was introduced in April 2015 following the implementation of Pension Freedom.

 Uncrystallised Funds Pension Lump Sum, or UFPLS for short, allows you to withdraw a single or series of lump sums from your existing pension without the need to move the funds into a Flexi Access Drawdown plan first.